compilers-course-materials/design1/README.md

 ## 1. ANF and If

-Consider the alternate version of Boa provided in `if-alternate-anf.ml`.
+Consider the alternate version of the Cobra compiler provided in `if-alternate-anf.ml`.
 The following changes were made:

 1. Moved `CIf` to the `aexpr` datatype: